-During the tournaments, foul balls are not returning.
-Umpires will continue to go on the field with 4 to 5 baseballs and we ask that each team allocate someone to retrieve foul balls along with our staff.
-We will no longer provide additional balls to a field if they are not returning and we will delay games until balls are returned to the umpires.
+Umpires will start each game with 4 to 5 baseballs and we ask that each team allocate someone to retrieve foul balls along with our staff.
+We will not provide additional balls to a field if they are not returning and we will delay games until balls are returned to the umpires.

 Coaches, time request are first come first serve and are time stamped.
 Please be sure to make all time requests through your coaches portal.
 We will not accept texts or phone calls.
 Please only request time if they are truly needed.

 Time limits for all ages (13u to 18u) will be 2 hours or 7 complete innings, whichever comes first.
 No new inning will start after 1 hour and 50 minutes.
 Saturday games can end in a tie.